 Although some coastlines look almost tropical, the sea regularly freezes in the winter, in 2010 it was even 2 / 3 from the water surface, because the water here is less salty due to the supply of fresh water from the mainland.
 There is practically no current and there is little difference with ebb and flow.

-The Danish coast at Jutland is known as the Danish Riviera.
+Sailing Denmark: The Danish coast at Jutland is known as the Danish Riviera.
 Here are beautiful white sandy beaches, various fishing villages and seaside resorts.
-The area is especially known for its small coastal towns that radiate a lot of cosiness.
+The area is especially known for its small coastal towns that radiate a lot of fun.
 The landscape in Northeast Jutland consists of beaches, lagoons and meadows.
 Bird lovers are also at the right place here.
 A large variety of birds lives in this area.
 Southeast Jutland is the historic area of Denmark.
 The varied nature in this area is very beautiful.
 Southeast Jutland is also seen as one of the most beautiful and greenest islands in all of Denmark.

 Bornholm is the rocky island of Denmark.
 The north of this island consists of rocks.
 There are beautiful quarries and waterfalls here.
 In the south, on the other hand, you will find miles of white sandy beaches.
 In the middle of Bornholm are mainly forests and beautiful lakes.
 The atmosphere on Bornholm is very special.
 On the island there are many nice fishing villages with traditional smokehouses where fish is smoked.
 In addition, Bornholm has a very rich culture due to the many artists who live there.
 Local stonemasons, painters and glassblowers regularly hold open workshops.